roryp/reliable-web-app-pattern-java-workshop/Part2-RWA-Overview/README.md

 ## The Five Pillars

-The reliable web app pattern is built off of five pillars.
+The reliable web app pattern is built on five pillars.
 Each pillar is a set of patterns that are derived from both the Azure Well-Architected Framework and the 12-factor app methodology.

 ![The Five Pillars](./images/the-five-pillars.png)

 ## Reference Application

-Contoso Fiber aligned to a hub and spoke network topology in the production deployment architecture to centralize common resources.
+Contoso Fiber is aligned with a hub and spoke network topology in the production deployment architecture to centralize common resources.
 This network topology provided cost savings, enhanced security, and facilitated network integration (platform and hybrid):

 ![Architecture](./images/reliable-web-app-java.svg)